ScratchAddons/website-v2/content/docs/faq.md

 ### How can I report a security vulnerability?

 If you happen to find a security vulnerability please contact World_Languages privately by emailing `worldxlanguages (at) gmail.com`.
-If you don't get a response within 48 hours, please create an issue [here](https://github.com/ScratchAddons/ScratchAddons/issues/) mentioning you sent an email.
+If you don't get a response within 48 hours, please [create an issue](https://github.com/ScratchAddons/ScratchAddons/issues/) mentioning that you had sent an email.

 You can either [read our security policy](https://github.com/ScratchAddons/ScratchAddons/security/policy), or [check our advisories that we have published](https://github.com/ScratchAddons/ScratchAddons/security/advisories?state=published).